-My Masters focus of Māori Fatherhood is a piece of my heart.
-During this journey, I absorbed readings; some of which spoke to my heart, others tore at my heart, and the words of this Masters are written from my heart.
+The idea came from my heart, I absorbed readings; some of which spoke to my heart, others tore at my heart, and the words of this Masters are written from my heart.

 This needs to be experienced in conjunction with my blog posts that were also written from my heart.